Loading

 Answer

 The reception will begin at 5:30 p.m.
 Upon arrival, please sign our guestbook keepsake and take a photo with the bride and groom.
 After the photo, feel free to find your seats (see the next question regarding seating arrangements).
-The wedding party will be introduced at approximately 6:30 p.m., followed by the immediate families.
-Next, the bride and groom will share their first dance, followed by the mother-son and father-daughter dances.
+The wedding party will be introduced once guests finish arriving (approximately 6:30 p.m.), followed by the immediate families.
+Next, the bride and groom will share their first dance, followed by the father-daughter and mother-son dances.
 Food will be served immediately after the dances, featuring a fine dining, family-style, full-course meal for each table.
 Once the wedding party has finished eating, they will visit each table for a formal toast.
-The dance floor will be open to all during the toasts and afterward.
+The dance floor will be open to all immediately after the first dances.

 Question